Kapernikov/skaffold-helm-tutorial/chapters/01-install-k3s.md

 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.24.7+k3s1 sh -
 ```

+### Installing and running k3s in WSL

-If you are running inside a WSL distribution that doesn't have systemd enabled, you will receive an error message:
+If you are running inside a WSL distribution that doesn't have systemd enabled, you will receive an error message at the end of the install:

 ```
 System has not been booted with systemd as init system (PID 1).
 Can't operate.